torchnyu/blog/_posts/2019-11-12-nyu-cas-cs-guide-part-II.md

 is like as an everyday job.
 Or want to find someone who can mentor/teach you.

 Another great benefit are the talks.
-Meetup talks aren't super consistent since they're done completely on a volunteer basis, but when they're on point, they can be fun, interesting, and remarkably informative.
+Meetup talks aren't always consistent since they're done completely on a volunteer basis, but when they're on point, they're on point.
+A great meetup talk can be fun, interesting, and remarkably informative.
 Definitely read the talk descriptions before you go, but even if they aren't great, consider attending just for the people.

 Also there's every college student's favorite thing: free food.
 And sometimes it's *good* free food---catered stuff with soda, beer and